Cheapest Car Insurance Companies in Georgia (2023)

 Cheapest car insurance for senior drivers: Georgia Farm Bureau

-Georgia Farm Bureau offers the cheapest car insurance to seniors in Georgia, charging an average of $110 a month to 65-year-olds for full coverage.
+Georgia Farm Bureau offers the cheapest car insurance to senior citizen drivers in Georgia, charging an average of $110 a month to 65-year-olds for full coverage.

-Many car insurance companies offer a discount to seniors who complete an approved mature-driver education class, and some classes are offered online.
+Many car insurance companies offer a discount to seniors who complete an approved defensive driver class, and some classes are offered online.
 It’s best to find out which courses qualify for your insurance company’s discount before you enroll in one.

 Company Monthly rate